delpinolisette/delpinolisette.github.io/line_alg.md

 ## Chapter 9
 * **Cayley Hamilton Theorem**: (how to use it)
     - plugging the original matrix A into the characteristic polynomial (def of A-lambdaxI determinant) gives you the zero matrix
-    - every matrix "solvss" / is a root of iits characteristic polynoamil. cool.
+    - every matrix "solves" / is a root of its characteristic polynomial. cool.

 ---